 According to spacesymposium.org, over 100 years ago, the first generation of space pioneers took the first steps to make space exploration the reality we know today.
 Ever since then, the amount of space debris – defunct human-made objects in space – principally in Earth orbit – no longer serves a useful function, has been on the rise.
 So, have you ever wondered what it takes to trap humans on the earth?

 Well, this surge in the number of space junk around the planet could potentially lead to what is known as Kessler Effect whereby there is too much junk in outer space to be safe to fly out.
 As a result, NASA has been reported to be considering the use of lasers, fired through telescopes, to deflect the piles of space rubbish gathering around the earth and further prevent collision with communication satellites or even the International Space Station.
 The call to action has been spurred on by several recent near misses despite several predictions of the possibility of a Kessler Effect caused by space debris dating back to more than 30 years ago.

-While previous approaches of dealing with the problem involved using very expensive military-style lasers to destroy space junk, a team led by James Mason, Nasa space scientist, say that gently moving junk off course could be a better alternative.
+While previous approaches to dealing with the problem involved using very expensive military-style lasers to destroy space junk, a team led by James Mason, NASA space scientist, says that gently moving junk off course could be a better alternative.
 The idea builds on the theory that “photons in laser beam carry a small amount of momentum which, under the right circumstances, are capable of nudging an object in space and slow it down by 0.04 inches per second”.
-Thus, firing a laser at a piece of junk for a few hours should be able to alter it’s course by up to 650ft a day, to avoid potential collision with a space station or satellite.
+Thus, firing a laser at a piece of junk for a few hours should be able to alter its course by up to 650ft a day, to avoid potential collision with a space station or satellite.

 Are you concerned with the amount of- and risk of fallen- space junk?